MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

       bf luis:cross-train -i dialogs -o generated --config dialogs\DialogLuHierarchy.config.json --force
    ```

 Once finished you will have cross-trained versions of the five `.lu` files and six `.qna` files.
 Here `--force` is used to force overwrite the existing `.lu` and `.qna` files if they already exist.
-Otherwise for lu file like `AddToDoDialog.lu`, the cross-trained content will write to file with name `AddToDoDialog(1).lu`.
+Otherwise, for .lu files like `AddToDoDialog.lu`, the cross-trained content will write to file with name `AddToDoDialog(1).lu`.
 When running the build commands in the following sections, point to the generated directory for the input files.

 > [!IMPORTANT]
 >